5 Ways a Journal Can Help You Feel Happier

 - Show your gratitude.
 Keeping a gratitude journal is a fantastic way to stay positive and remember of all of the amazing things that happen to you on a daily basis.
 This mood-boosting activity can also help you stay optimistic since it reminds you how many positive moments you have.
 What you’re grateful for can be as large as getting a new job or as small as a woman at the coffee shop complimenting your scarf.

 - Say it with a picture.
-Where words don’t work, photographs Those pictures you took during a recent family dinner, outing with a friend or even on a nature walk alone are perfect for your next journaling session.
+Where words don’t work, try photographs.
+Those pictures you took during a recent family dinner, outing with a friend or even on a nature walk alone are perfect for your next journaling session.
 Try a program like AirPrint or Cloud Print that allow you to print your pictures right on your home printer.
 Caption the pictures with memories, thoughts or something that stood out to you.

 - Be inspired.
 Have a quote that keeps you motivated?
 See a picture on Pinterest that inspired you or Facebook that made you smile?
 Hear someone at work say something uplifting?
 Use your journal to keep note of these moments and sayings that you can refer to at any given time.